eikon-frontend/inside.eikon/web/app/plugins/vod-video-field/README.md

 ### Features

 - Browse and search videos from your Infomaniak VOD library
+- Filter videos by publication status (only show fully processed videos by default)
 - Preview selected videos with thumbnails
 - Select videos via a modal interface
 - Various return formats (array, ID, or URL)